 This area was settled by Þórólfur mostrarskegg who established the Þórsnessþing district parliament.
 It was first located by Hofstaðavogur (Hofsvogur) close by, but after a battle (approx. 932-934) caused by where the toilets (for nr.
 2) should be, the parliament ground was desecrated by blood and was moved to this location.
 By that time Þorsteinn þorskabítur at Helgafell, the son of Þórólfur mostrarskegg held the chieftainship.

 I recommend reading Eyrbyggja, it is an excellent source about this area.

-You can see some of them on display at Þjóðminjasafn Íslands - the National Museum of Iceland, together with other Viking artefacts found in pagan graves.
+You can see some of them on display at Þjóðminjasafn Íslands - the National Museum of Iceland, together with other Viking artifacts found in pagan graves.

 From the exhibition Bláklædda konan - the Lady in Blue

 More Viking artifacts are on temporary display at the museum, f.ex. the extraordinary find in 1938 in East-Iceland - of the still preserved cheek of a Viking woman - referred to as Bláklædda konan - the Woman in blue.
 I attended a lecture at our National museum and after the lecture, we were guided through the exhibition.: Bláklædda konan.
 Freyja Hlíðkvist Ómarsdóttir (in Icelandic).

 The remains of this Viking woman, who is believed to have died in the 9th century, were found in her pagan grave with some grave goods.
 She was laid to rest with her left cheek touching a copper broach, which prevented the flesh from decaying.
 It is indeed a rare find!